 Migraine Headaches and Holidays Stress Busting Tip #7

 Now almost everyone has heard of a TO DO list.
 I am suggesting trying to add to that and make it a Want To Do List.
 Take some time to tune in and make sure all this stuff you are doing is what you actually want to be doing.

 I know there is a lot of guilt around family obligations.
 But I suggest making a list of "have to’s" and sitting with them all to see how you can turn some of them in "want to’s".
 Some have to's will have benefits that can turn them into a want to.

 Plus you get to add one want to, to your list.
 Just because you want to!
 See tip nine for more details.
 Doing things you want to will help reduce migraine headaches and holidays stress.

 Keeping a journal is another way to relieve stress related symptoms as it helps your brain make sense of what’s going on by seeing it.
 It makes the connection more clearly when it sees your written word.

 I suggest keeping a separate positive and negative journal, so you can dispose of the negative one and remove the unwanted energy from your home.

 You have probably heard of a gratitude journal.
-That will be your list of 3 – 5 things that you are grateful for each and every day.
+It's simple, you just list 3 – 5 things that you are grateful for each and every day.
 You can write it at night or in the morning.
-But you may have a better sleep is you do if just before you go to sleep.
+But you may have a better sleep if you do it just before you go to sleep.

 Reflect on what you value in your life.
-What we focus on grows.
+What you focus on grows.